 Some suggested systems using various combinations of Zed amplifiers.

 4 way using a MINOTAUR and a LEVIATHAN:

 The LEVIATHAN is used for the lower mids (ch 5+6), upper mids (ch 3+4) and tweeters (ch 1+2), MINOTAUR is used for the sub woofers.

-4 way using DRACONIA and DREADNOUGHT:
+4 way using 2 x DRACONIA :

-The DRACONIA is used for tweeters (ch 1+2), midrange (ch 3+4), DREADNOUGHT runs the lower mids (ch 1+2) and subs are handled by ch 3+4.
-4 way using DRACONIA and DRACONIA or DREADNOUGHT and DREADNOUGHT: As above but use the same amplifier type.
-3 way using a MINOTAUR and either a DRACONIA or DREADNOUGHT: MINOTUAR runs the subs, channels 3+4 of the four channel amplifier runs the mids and the channels 1+2 the tweeters.
+The DRACONIA is used for tweeters (ch 1+2), midrange (ch 3+4), DRACONIA runs the lower mids (ch 1+2) and subs are handled by ch 3+4.

+3 way using a MINOTAUR and a DRACONIA:

+MINOTUAR runs the subs, channels 3+4 of the four channel amplifier runs the mids and the channels 1+2 the tweeters.

 High powered 3 way using two LEVIATHANS:

 Each LEVIATHAN is run with channels 1+2 and 3+4 bridged for the tweeters and midrange (Yes over kill for the tweeters) and channels 5+6 bridged on each amplifier into either an 8 or 4 ohm sub.

-Front stage only system using either DRACONIA or DREADNOUGHT: Channels 1+2 drive the front component speakers and channels 3+4 run the subs in either two channel or bridged mode.
-Medium or high powered multi sub woofer system using either DRACONIA, DREADNOUGHT or LEVIATHAN:
+Front stage only system using a DRACONIA.:

+Channels 1+2 drive the front component speakers and channels 3+4 run the subs in either two channel or bridged mode.

+Medium or high powered multi sub woofer system using either DRACONIA or LEVIATHAN: